VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 ### Rules

-Every rule contains `expr` field for [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) or [MetricsQL](https://docs.victoriametrics.com/MetricsQL.html) expression.
-Vmalert will execute the configured expression and then act according to the Rule type.
+Every rule contains `expr` field for [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) or [MetricsQL](https://docs.victoriametrics.com/MetricsQL.html) expression. `vmalert` will execute the configured expression and then act according to the Rule type.

 There are two types of Rules: